Looking for the best glow in the dark nail polish?

 I recommend getting a special topcoat that is designed to work with glow-in-the-dark polish.

-The results will be much better and it’s totally worth the investment.
+The results will be much better and I’m my experience it’s totally worth the investment.

 Scroll up for my glow-in-the-dark gel soak-off top coat polish recommendation from Crea8tion.